 By integrating dispatch, records management, and vehicle location data from many departments into FDL, these agencies created a collaborative environment to identify trends and develop new strategies for improving the safety of their communities.

-As the FDL enters its third year, Intterra and the WFCA have partnered with the Rice University’s Data to Knowledge program (D2K Lab) to begin exploring where the next advances in data science and analytics can take the fire service.
+As the FDL enters its third year in 2019, Intterra and the WFCA have partnered with the Rice University’s Data to Knowledge program (D2K Lab) to begin exploring where the next advances in data science and analytics can take the fire service.
 With two years spent setting the foundation and gathering data, it’s now time to research and analyze it.

 Rice University Researchers to Analyze Nation-Wide Data Sets